-RENK Group AG ranks slightly below the peer group median, with growth as the main structural support while stability remains the clearest constraint.
+RENK Group AG ranks slightly below the peer group median, with a relatively even profile across the main dimensions.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
 Price behavior is partially reflecting the structural picture, with a moderate gap remaining.

 Peer-relative scores, weakest to strongest

-RENK Group AG manufactures propulsion and drive systems for defense and industrial sectors.
-Its core business is supplying military vehicle and naval propulsion solutions.
+RENK Group AG designs and manufactures propulsion and transmission systems, primarily for military and naval applications.

 Break down R3NK.DE's position across all dimensions with the full interactive tool.